EXISTS Operator in SQL Server with Examples

 You will get the following output when you execute the above SQL Query.

-In the next article, I am going to discuss UNION and UNION ALL SET Operators in SQL Server with some examples.
-Here, In this article, I try to explain the EXISTS Operator in SQL Server step by step with some examples.
+In the next article, I am going to discuss UNION and UNION ALL SET Operators in SQL Server with Examples.
+Here, In this article, I try to explain the EXISTS Operator in SQL Server with Examples.
 I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.